AI hardware explainer

 That is different from training.
 Training is the long learning process that creates or improves a model.
 Inference is the repeatable answer-making process that happens every time someone uses ChatGPT, Codex, or another AI tool.
 If training is making the chef, inference is serving dinner all day.

-BTI did not test Jalapeno, inspect OpenAI’s data centers, audit Broadcom’s manufacturing details, or establish a finished consumer product.
-This guide does not make stock-market, pricing, rating, review, buyability, or hands-on claims.
-It translates public source material so normal readers can understand why a software company suddenly has a chip story.
+BTI did not test DeepSeek’s reported chip work, test Jalapeno, inspect any AI lab’s data centers, audit Broadcom’s manufacturing details, or establish a finished consumer product.
+This guide does not make market, pricing, rating, review, buyability, availability, or hands-on claims.
+It translates public source material so normal readers can understand why AI software companies suddenly have chip stories.

 OpenAI Jalapeno inference chip quick answer